 For those who don't mind a bit of drive on a Saturday morning, the Punta Gorda Farmers Market is a worthy reward for your troubles.
 Just under an hour from the heart of Sarasota, the quaint little market has been recognized as the Best Small Market in Florida and a top 15 small market in the U.S.

 Located in Punta Gorda's downtown, the market features a rotating list of more than 80 vendors, including locally grown produce, locally sourced meat and seafood, clothing, jewelry, and art.

 1707 1st Street

-Farmers market space is open year-round on Friday, Saturday, Sunday from May to October and Wednesday, Friday, Saturday, Sunday from November to April; all days are from 9:00 am to 4:00 pm
+Farmers market space is open year-round on Friday, Saturday, and Sunday from May to October and Wednesday, Friday, Saturday, and Sunday from November to April; all days are from 9:00 am to 4:00 pm